carlosnavarroc/carlosnavarroc.github.io/_pages/cv.md

 - **Institution:** Faculty of Physical Sciences and Mathematics.
 University of Chile.
 - **Thesis:** [Color–Texture Pattern Classification Using Global–Local Feature Extraction, an SVM Classifier, with Bagging Ensemble Post-Processing](https://www.cec.uchile.cl/~canavarr/Tesis/Navarro_2020.pdf)
 - **Description:**
-  This research provides a new way to attack the classification problem using colour and texture and evidence about the importance of using different scales when obtaining the features to integrate the colour and texture information.
+  This research provides a new way to attack the classification problem using color and texture and evidence about the importance of using different scales when obtaining the features to integrate the color and texture information.
 The results of this investigation led to two publications: a [conference article](https://doi.org/10.1109/SMC.2013.562) and a [magazine article](https://doi.org/10.3390/app9153130).

 ## Diploma of Technology in Electrophysiology (2019)